 EU-Brazil most traded goods

-More detail about the goods exchanged between the EU and Brazil is given in Figure 7, showing the 20 most traded goods at SITC-3 level.
-These top 20 goods covered 50 % of total trade in goods in 2019.
-Five belonged to food and drink, four each to raw materials and machinery and vehicles, three to chemicals, two each to energy and other manufactured products.
+More detail about the goods exchanged between the EU and Brazil is given in Figure 9, showing the 20 most traded goods at SITC-3 level.
+These top 20 goods covered 46 % of total trade in goods in 2020.
+Five each belonged to food and drink and machinery and vehicles, four each to raw materials and chemicals and two to energy.
 The most traded product group at this level was feeding stuff for animals.
 Another interesting way to look at the data is to investigate the cover ratio (exports / imports) of traded goods, showing the direction of the trade flows between the two economies.
-These ratios can be found in the right-hand margin of Figure 7.
-Eleven products were below 50 %, indicating EU imports from Brazil were at least twice as large as EU exports to Brazil.
+These ratios can be found in the right-hand margin of Figure 9.
+Ten products were below 50 %, indicating EU imports from Brazil were at least twice as large as EU exports to Brazil.
 Eight products were above 200 %, indicating EU exports to Brazil were at least twice as large as EU imports from Brazil.
-One product, internal combustion piston engines and parts, had a ratio of 199 %, showing exports were almost twice as large as imports.
+Two products were between 50 % and 200 %, showing more balanced trade.

 Trade with Brazil by Member State

 Table 1b shows the exports of goods to Brazil by Member State.
-The three largest exporters to Brazil in the EU were Germany (EUR 10 151 million), France (EUR 4 342 million) and Italy (EUR 3 964 million).
-Portugal (4.3 %) had the highest share for Brazil in its extra-EU exports.
+The three largest exporters to Brazil in the EU were Germany (EUR 8 442 million), Italy (EUR 3 629 million) and France (EUR 3 071 million).
+Portugal (4.7 %) had the highest share for Brazil in its extra-EU exports.

 The trade in goods balance between the EU Member States and Brazil is shown in Table 1c.
-It shows that 16 Member States had a trade surplus with Brazil.
-The largest surplus was held by Germany (EUR 5 734 million), followed by France (EUR 1 674 million) and Italy (EUR 813 million).
-There were eleven Member States that had a trade deficit with Brazil.
-The largest deficit was held by the Netherlands (EUR 3 032 million), followed by Spain (EUR 1 147 million) and Poland (EUR 603 million).
+It shows that 14 Member States had a trade surplus with Brazil.
+The largest surplus was held by Germany (EUR 4 327 million), followed by France (EUR 968 million) and Belgium (EUR 746 million).
+There were 13 Member States that had a trade deficit with Brazil.
+The largest deficit was held by the Netherlands (EUR 3 066 million), followed by Spain (EUR 1 180 million) and Portugal (EUR 874 million).

 Source data for tables and graphs